Wuhu: Train

-Metro system
+Monorail system

 Wuhu Rail Transit consists of two lines (Lines 1 and 2) which opened on November 3 and December 28, 2021.

 Culture

 The acclaimed poet Li Bai spent his late life in Wuhu, it is said, due to its striking landscape.
 Li Bai was born in Suyab, an ancient Silk Road city in Central Asian, and raised in southwestern China.
 Xie Tiao, one of the most distinctive Six Dynasty poets whom he greatly admired, left many poems when holding positions here.

-During the Tang dynasty (619-907), the poet Du Mu wrote a famous poem Thoughts on Staying Again at Wuhu.
+During the Tang dynasty (619–907), the poet Du Mu wrote a famous poem Thoughts on Staying Again at Wuhu.

 A factory in Wuhu carries on the local craft of making wrought iron pictures.
 Other local handicrafts are embossed lacquerware and rice straw pith patchwork.
 A famous stone tablet in Wuhu recording local events of the Song dynasty period (ca. 1000 AD) is considered to be a masterpiece of the renowned calligrapher Mi Fu.

 Folklore

 An itinerant blacksmith named Tang Tianchi is reputed to have invented the wrought-iron picture in Wuhu, when a painter whom he admired chided him, "You will never make pictures by beating iron."

-Another blacksmith of the Spring and Autumn period (770-476 BC) named Gan Jiang was famous for sword making.
+Another blacksmith of the Spring and Autumn period (770–476 BC) named Gan Jiang was famous for sword making.
 Zhe Shan (Reddish Brown Hill) is said to get its colour from the flames of Gan Jiang's furnace.
 Shen Shan (Sacred Hill) is the legendary location of his sword grinding rock and tempering pool.

 Cuisine

-Wuhu and Anqing are noted centers of the Yanjiang cuisine.
+Wuhu and Anking are noted centers of the Yanjiang cuisine.
 It specializes in freshwater fish and poultry, and features special techniques of chopping, shaping, and colouring.
 The flavour of Yanjiang dishes is often enhanced by sweetening and smoking.

 Religion/Medicine

 The New York Methodist Mission Society's Superintendent Virgil C. Hart arrived in Wuhu in 1881, intent on purchasing a piece of property to build the city's first Methodist Church and Western-style hospital.
 Hart was able to secure the Yichisan Hill before the British, who wanted the property to build a consulate and naval base.
 The Yichisan Hospital is Anhui's oldest/continuous western hospital.
 Dr. Edgerton H. Hart (V.C.
 Hart's eldest son) became the hospital's Director in 1895 and continued at that capacity until his death in April 1913.
-Caroline Maddock arrived in Wuhu in October, 1904, to serve as the General Hospital's Head Nurse.
+Caroline Maddock arrived in Wuhu in October 1904, to serve as the General Hospital's Head Nurse.
 Caroline Maddock married Dr. Edgerton Hart in October 1907.
 In 1909, Caroline and four other nurses founded the Nurses Association of China and she served as its first president; this association still represents China's Nurse profession.